sangria-graphql/sangria-graphql.github.io/getting-started.md

 Sangria allows you to do this by importing one of the following objects:

-* `sangria.integration.Json4sSupport` - json4s serialization/deserialization
+* `sangria.integration.json4s._` - json4s serialization/deserialization
-* `sangria.integration.SprayJsonSupport` - spray-json serialization/deserialization
+* `sangria.integration.sprayJson._` - spray-json serialization/deserialization
-* `sangria.integration.PlayJsonSupport` - play-json serialization/deserialization
+* `sangria.integration.playJson._` - play-json serialization/deserialization
+* `sangria.integration.circe._` - circe serialization/deserialization

 This will provide an executor with different marshalling mechanism and produce a `Future` with a JSON AST of your choice.